OSU-Bee-Lab/buzzdetect/to-do.md

 ## Documentation
 ### README.md
-* FileZilla information should be updated when we figure out how to integrate SharePoint
 * CLI commands and flags will need to change once we update buzzdetect.py

 # So much done!
 ## Preprocessing pipeline